theartcher/theartcher/README.md

 ### S7 - DesignPatternPedia

-In my current semester, my 7th, I have been working on learning more, in depth about various design patterns.
+In my current semester I have been working on learning more about various design patterns.
 This semester has mixed goals, it offers me an opportunity to learn more about technical side of these patterns.
-As well as allowing me to create a well-documented open-source project with no business incentive.
-I am a strong believer of making knowledge as free and accessible as possible.
-This site has just that, it is fully open-source, accessible, available and open about it's intentions.
+As well as allowing me to create a well-documented, and open-source project with no business incentive.
+I am a strong believer of keeping knowledge as free and accessible as possible.
+This site is a manifestation of those principles.
+It is fully open-source, accessible, available, and open about it's intentions and principles.
 It is created to help others learn the design patterns in a structured and approachable manner.
-It has a requirement to not have any commercial benefits.
-This includes cookies, advertisements, tracking of any sorts, any sort of paid hosting or paywalls for that manner.
+It has a requirement to not have any commercial benefits and commit to self to privacy.
+This includes cookies, advertisements, tracking of any sorts, paid hosting or paywalls for that manner.

 \> [Production environment](https://s7-openlearning-individual.github.io/DesignPatternPedia/) </br>
 \> [GitHub Organization](https://github.com/orgs/S7-OpenLearning-Individual/repositories) </br>